-Much of the information in this paper was derived from conversations with software-vendor personnel.
-The authors gratefully acknowledge the support provided over time by David T. Sturrock, Deborah A. Sadowski, C. Dennis Pegden and Vivek Bapat (SIMAN); Charles Harrell (Pro-Model); Kenneth Farnsworth and Tyler Phillips (Auto-Mod); Robert C. Crain and James O. Henriksen (GPSS/H and SLX); and David Krahl (Extend).
+Much of the information in this paper was provided by software-vendor personnel.
+The authors gratefully acknowledge the support of David T. Sturrock, Deborah A. Sadowski, C. Dennis Pegden and Vivek Bapat (SIMAN); Charles Harrell (ProModel); Kenneth Farnsworth and Tyler Phillips (AutoMod); Robert C. Crain and James O. Henriksen (GPSS/H and SLX); and David Krahl (ExtendSim).